tinymce/tinymce-docs/advanced/security.md

 {{site.companyname}} values the work of security researchers in improving the security of technology products worldwide.
 We welcome researchers who wish to responsibly disclose vulnerabilities in our products or systems.
 Note that we do not offer any “bug bounty” program or any form of payment for disclosed vulnerabilities.
 If you would like to report a vulnerability, please email `infosec@tiny.cloud`.

-## What we do to maintain TinyMCEs' security
+## What we do to maintain security for TinyMCE

-To protect {{site.productname}}s' users, {{site.companyname}}:
+To protect {{site.productname}} users, {{site.companyname}}:

 - Patches Cross-Site Scripting (XSS) vulnerabilities,
-- Keeps {{site.productname}}s' dependencies up to date, and
+- Keeps the {{site.productname}} dependencies up to date, and
 - Provides information how to configure a Content Security Policy that works with {{site.productname}}.

 ### Scripts and XSS vulnerabilities

-{{site.productname}} filters out most Cross-Site Scripting (XSS) content such as scripts from the editor content.
-For additional security, {{site.companyname}} recommends passing the editor content through server-side filters such as [HTMLPurifier](http://htmlpurifier.org/).
+{{site.productname}} filters content such as scripts from the editor content, however, client-side applications can be by-passed by attackers. {{site.companyname}} recommends processing received editor content through server-side filters.

 ### Keeping dependencies up-to-date

-To protect our users, {{site.companyname}} ensures that TinyMCEs' dependencies are updated before the next version (major, minor, or patch) is released.
+To protect our users, {{site.companyname}} ensures that the TinyMCE dependencies are updated before the next version (major or minor) is released.

 ### Configuring Content Security Policy (CSP) for TinyMCE